ststefa/vscode-obsidian-links/README.md

 This should open Obsidian because it should've installed a URL-handler for this schema.
 This mechanism is the prereq to use this plugin.
 If it does not work, something is wrong with your Obsidian installation.

-If that does work, then there's likely some problem with this extension.
+If it does work, then there's likely some problem with this extension.
 I added some log statements in the code.
 You can see the output in the builtin developer tools (on a Mac: Help > Toggle Developer Tools, then select the "Console" tab).
 If you suspect a code problem, open an issue providing that information.